deanagan/deanagan/README.md

 ### Hi there 👋
-- 🔭 I’m currently learning web development and the cloud.
-Typescript, asp.net, C# and Python are my jam.
-You can access my blog [here](https://deanagan.github.io).

 Some of the things I'm working on:
 1. [C# Design Patterns](https://github.com/deanagan/csharp-design-patterns).
 This one's unit tested with xunit, some Moq and has travis-ci setup for awesomeness.